 And the guy has got his hat on backwards thinking, they can tell you how many points Steph has scored, what they are doing in fantasy football, but, boy, the hat is on.
 And, man, they are doing it at work.
 Why?
 Because they are compensating.
 And that’s why you have all those struggles at home.
 But we are learning how to break through those.

 Notice in families too is false beliefs and games.
 Some of us learned early on that the games you played at home is if you performed well you got loved.
 So you perform in your marriage or you perform at work or perform with friends or some people learn when there’s a problem they withdraw.
 Or people learned early on to use sex as manipulation or power up.

 All those are games that we play.
 All that is baggage that you bring into a relationship.

-Communication, I remember I told you about Theresa’s family and so it was either early when we had just gotten married or right before we got married.
+Communication, I remember we had just gotten married or right before we got married.
 But we were really serious.
 It was a done deal.
 It was what we were going to do.